Sri Lanka Travel, Backpacking & Gap Year Guide

 Top Reasons to Visit Sri Lanka

 With deep roots in Buddhism, Sri Lanka is mentioned in writings as old as the Fourth Buddhist Council in 29 BCE.
 Since then, it has grown to be an amalgamation of ethnicities, languages and religions.
 Historically it has a strong connection to the Silk Road and more recently experienced a difficult civil war, which has since been put in the past.
 Today, the country is flourishing and growing evermore popular among international tourists.

-On our directory you can search eco holidays from the leading travel companies in the world.
-Travelling by public transport is the cheapest way to get around Sri Lanka but the easiest and one of the most fun experiences is to join an organised holiday.
-There are overland trips for all budgets with departures all year round.
+If you are researching options for getting around then travelling by public transport is the cheapest way to get around Sri Lanka but the easiest and one of the most fun experiences is to join an organised experience.
+There are options for all budgets with departures all year round.

 Flying into Colombo in the South West, you will find yourself in the heart of the biggest city, home to the capital province and the President.
 Hop into a tuck-tuck (local, cheap three-wheeler taxis) and head into the city near Galle Road and the harbour, where you will find the most to see and do in Colombo.
 On your way, you will drive past such a contrasting world.
 You will find large shanty communities, make-shift cricket pitches and beggars on the roads and streets, yet you will also find a brand new BMW nearly ramming into your tuck-tuck as you look up at the World Trade Centre and several commercial banks, stores and plush apartment blocks.
 The South West is certainly going through a lot of development in recent years, especially since the end of the Civil War.